oscdoctest/Qi-Docs/docs/indexes.rst

     "2010-01-01T08:00:00.000Z","2010-02-01T08:00:00.000Z").GetAwaiter().GetResult();

-There is more information under the Reading Data section.
+More information about querying data can be found in the Reading Data section.

 **Secondary Indexes**

-Secondary Indexes are defined at the QiStream.
-To add indexes to a QiStream, add them to the QiStream’s Indexes field.
+Secondary indexes are defined at the QiStream.
+To add indexes to a QiStream, you add them to the QiStream’s Indexes field.

-To index the Simple type defined above by Measurement,
+For example, to index the simple type defined in the previous simple index example by Measurement, use the following code:

 ::